Bovina, Colorado

 Bovina is an unincorporated community in Lincoln County, Colorado, United States.

 History

 The community was named for nearby cattle ranches, "Bovina" meaning "cattle" in the Spanish language.

 The Bovina, Colorado, post office operated from January 8, 1899, until November 30, 1955.
 The ZIP Code of Bovina (80818) is held at the Genoa Post Office.

 Geography

-Bovina is located at coordinates at an elevation of 5348 ft.
-Bovina is located on the old US 24 highway.
-Just off Interstate 70 at exit 376, and along the Union Pacific Railroad line between Limon and Burlington.
-It is located approximately 7 miles E of Genoa and 8 miles W of Arriba.
-The town is located on an unnamed creek.
-Recently, homes have been constructed in the town's area.
+Bovina is located on the old US 24 highway just off Interstate 70 at exit 376, and along the Union Pacific Railroad line between Limon and Burlington.
+It is located approximately seven miles E of Genoa and eight miles W of Arriba.